mfessenden/SKTiled/Docs/Documentation/Getting Started.md

 }
 ```

-On your hard drive, the map's tileset and image should be in the same directory as the map to avoid read errors.
-Try this instead: [`SKTilemap.load(:)`][sktilemap-load-url]
+On your hard drive, a map's dependencies (images, tilesets) *should* be in the same directory as the map to avoid read errors.

 ### Referenced Assets

 ![Referenced Assets][xcode-assets-ref-img]

-If you add assets as folder references, you can supply a directory name with the `inDirectory` argument of `SKTilemap.load(tmxFile:)` method:
+If you add assets as *folder references*, you can supply a directory name with the `inDirectory` argument of `SKTilemap.load(tmxFile:)` method:

 ```swift